Join us for Homecoming, Oct 13-15, 2023

 University Commons 201, President's Reception Room, 10-11:15 a.m.

-Belonging Together with Alumni and Parents: Participatory dialogue with Jackie Font-Guzmán, VP for DEI.
+Belonging Together with Alumni and Families: Participatory dialogue with Jackie Font-Guzmán, VP for DEI.
 Alumni and parents are invited to attend a conversation to promote a deeper community understanding of diversity, equity, and inclusion at EMU.
 The goal is to share some updates, take questions, and receive feedback that helps guide our next steps toward creating a campus where everyone feels they belong.

 LIFELONG LEARNING OPTIONS AND PROGRAM GATHERINGS (OPEN TO EVERYONE)*